Posted by Maureen VanDyke on | Comments Off on A Design Guide for Reed Switches

 Reed switches come with a host of additional benefits, such as:

 Reliability and durability

-Reed switches’ straightforward designs mean that they malfunction less often than other circuits, and their protective casings ensure that they can last in a variety of environments.
+Reed switches’ straightforward designs mean that they malfunction less often than other circuits, and their protective casings ensure that they can function in a variety of environments.
 These factors mean that reed switches can operate effectively for decades.
 Because of this, they’re frequently employed in digital on/off applications like door-closure detectors.
-A reed switch can have a life spanning millions of switching cycles.
+A reed switch can have a life spanning tens of millions of switching cycles.

 Precision in magnetic sensitivity

 Reed switches’ magnetic sensitivity switch points offer higher levels of precision compared with solid-state sensors.
 This makes reed switches the optimal choice for applications that operate in highly variable environments.